mtrienis/jekyll-mermaid-blog/_posts/2015-08-19-interview-questions.markdown

 ## What is the difference between a thread and a process?

 Threads are used for small tasks, whereas processes are used for more 'heavyweight' tasks – basically the execution of applications.
-Another difference between a thread and a process is that threadswithin the same process share the same address space, whereas different processes do not.
+Another difference between a thread and a process is that threads within the same process share the same address space, whereas different processes do not.

 ## What is the difference between async and sync requests?